johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-10-managed-identity-azure-sql-entity-framework.md

 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://avatars.githubusercontent.com/u/1010525?s=400&u=294033082cfecf8ad1645b4290e362583b33094a&v=4
-tags: []
+tags: [connection string, managed identity, entity framework, Microsoft.Data.SqlClient]
 hide_table_of_contents: false
 ---
+Managed Identity offers a very secure way for applications running in Azure to connect to Azure SQL databases.
+It's an approach that does not require code changes; merely configuration of connection string and associated resources and hence has a good developer experience.
+Importantly, it allows us to avoid exposing our database to username / password authentication, and hence making it a tougher target for bad actors.

+#### `Integrated Security=true`

 Everyone is deploying to the cloud.
 Few are the organisations that view deployment to data centers they manage as the future.
-This is generally a good thing, however in the excitement of the new, it's possible to forget some of the good properties that "on premise" deployment afforded.
+This is generally a good thing, however in the excitement of the new, it's possible to forget some of the good properties that "on premise" deployment afforded when it came to connectivity and authentication.

 I speak of course, of our old friend `Integrated Security=true`.
 When you seek to connect a web application to a database, you'll typically use some kind of database connection string.
 And back in the day, it may have looked something like this: